 54-40 was a seminal group in Canada's alt-rock history.
 Iconic albums like 1987's Show Me and 1994's Smilin' Buddha Cabaret produced hit singles like "Nice to Luv You" and "Ocean Pearl".
 Their sound earned comparisons to R.E.M.

 Available in storeClose

-With historic albums like 1987's Show Me and 1994's Smilin' Buddha Cabaret, which yielded big songs like "Nice to Luv You" and "Ocean Pearl," Vancouver quintet 54-40 climbed from college rock stars in the 1980s to national acclaim and chart success.
-While their early songs featured a jangling folk-rock and post-punk sound that drew similarities to R.E.M., later tracks featured a harsher, electric-driven sound that earned them a string of platinum albums.
-54-40's reputation for excellence and consistency persisted into the new millennium, led by singer, guitarist, and lead songwriter Neil Osborne, with albums like Yes to Everything from 2005 and Lost in the City from 2011.
+54-40, a pivotal band in Canadian alt-rock history, moved from college rock stars in the 1980s to national fame and chart success with albums like Show Me in 1987 and Smilin' Buddha Cabaret in 1994, which had smash songs like "Nice to Luv You" and "Ocean Pearl."
+While their early songs featured a jangling folk-rock and post-punk sound that drew similarities to R.E.M., later records featured a harsher, electric-driven sound that led to a string of platinum releases.
+54-40's reputation for quality and consistency continued into the new millennium, led by singer, guitarist, and lead songwriter Neil Osborne, with albums like Yes to Everything in 2005 and Lost in the City in 2011.